-Your 330 TE is equipped with four 1500 GPH bilge pumps.
-There is a forward and aft bilge pump in each sponson.
+Your 290 EC is equipped with two 1500 GPH bilge pumps located aft and two 500 GPH pumps forward.
 Each pump is connected to a float switch which automatically triggers the pump when water comes to rest in the bilge.
-The float switches are connected to the battery management panel through the hull harness and receive power from the fuses along the top of the panel.
-These fuses are constantly energized and ensure the safety of your boat even when the battery switches are in the "off" position.
-The pumps can be manually engaged using the switch pod located on the console.
+The float switches are connected to the battery management panel through the hull harness and receive power from the breakers in the middle of the panel.
+These breakers are constantly energized and ensure the safety of your boat even when the battery switches are in the "off" position.
+The pumps can be manually engaged using the switch at the dash.

 The aft bilge pumps are located behind the aft rigging compartment and can accessed through the inspection plates in the motorwell, forward of the engines.
-The wiring for these pumps is secured on the inboard side of the centerline stringer which is visible from the inspection port.
-The forward bilge pumps are located in the forward rigging compartments which can be reached through the inspection plates on the aft wall of the in-floor fishboxes.
-The wiring for these pumps is secured to the aft face of the fishbox bulkhead, just above the inspection port.
+The forward bilge pumps can be accesses using the inspection hatches in the floor of the cabin liner.
+The wiring for these pumps is secured to the centerline stringer which is visible from the hatch.

 Inspect the operation of your bilge pumps and their connections at least annually.
-To do so, activate the pump by momentarily lifting the arm on the float switch, then check the operation using the rocker switch on the dash panel.
+To do so, activate the pump by momentarily lifting the arm on the float switch, then check the operation using the switch pod.
 When testing, do not allow the pumps to run dry for more than two to three seconds.
 Extended dry operation can result in damage to your pump.
 Keeping your bilge areas clean can also help extend the life of your pump.